yogeshjain999/representable/README.md

 (Please don't read this section!)

-If you need a special binding for a property you're free to create it using the `:binding` option.
+* If you need a special binding for a property you're free to create it using the `:binding` option.

     property :title, :binding => lambda { |*args| JSON::TitleBinding.new(*args) }

+* Lambdas are usually executed in the represented object's context.
+If your writing a `Decorator` representer and you need to execute lambdas in its context use the `:representer_exec` option.

+    class SongRepresenter < Representable::Decorator
+      property :title, :representer_exec => true, :getter => lambda {..}
+    end

+You can still access the represented object in the lambda using `represented`.
+In a module representer this option is ignored.

 ## Copyright